Social Inflation: Why Car Accident Lawsuits Are Driving Up Insurance Costs

 What is a nuclear verdict and why does it matter to average drivers?

 A nuclear verdict is a jury award that exceeds $10 million in a civil liability case.
-These verdicts have become dramatically more common — 135 were recorded in 2024 alone, with total awards reaching $31.3 billion.
-While most nuclear verdicts involve commercial defendants, the ripple effect raises reinsurance costs, loss reserves, and ultimately the premiums that everyday drivers pay for their auto insurance policies.
+In 2024, there were 135 nuclear verdicts totaling $31.3 billion — a 116% increase in total value from 2023 — spread across 34 states, with nearly 23% of cases stemming from car and truck accidents.
+While most nuclear verdicts involve commercial defendants, the ripple effect raises reinsurance costs, loss reserves, and ultimately the premiums that everyday drivers pay.
+Understanding this risk is one reason why carrying adequate liability limits matters more than ever.

 How does third-party litigation funding affect my insurance rates?

 Third-party litigation funders are outside investors who bankroll lawsuits in exchange for a cut of any settlement.
 This removes the financial pressure on plaintiffs to settle quickly, resulting in longer, more expensive litigation and larger payouts.
-These added costs — estimated at $16 billion in active U.S. funding as of 2024 — are absorbed by insurers and passed on to all policyholders through higher premiums.
+The global TPLF market reached $25.1 billion in 2025 and is projected to surpass $56 billion by 2034 — with costs estimated at $193 per person per year passed on to consumers.
+Multiple states and the federal government are advancing transparency and restriction legislation, but comprehensive regulation is still in progress.

 Given the rise of nuclear verdicts and aggressive litigation, most drivers should carry at least $100,000 per person / $300,000 per accident in bodily injury liability coverage, plus $100,000 in property damage.
-If you own a home or have significant savings, adding a personal umbrella policy of $1 million or more is a smart and relatively inexpensive safeguard against catastrophic lawsuit exposure.
+If you own a home or have significant savings, adding a personal umbrella policy of $1 million or more is a smart and relatively affordable safeguard — typically averaging around $383/year for $1 million in coverage.
+For an in-depth look at choosing the right limits, see our guide on nuclear verdicts and liability limits.

 Is social inflation going to get worse?